makerdao/lockstake/lockstake-overview.md

 #### Maximal Debt ceiling

-The maximal debt ceiling is determined based on the reserves owned by the Maker Protocol in Uniswap.
+The maximal debt ceiling is determined based on the reserves owned by the Maker Protocol.
 It is adjusted automatically through an algorithm, and set in the regular DC-IAM (`autoLine`).
 For the first version (before the SubDaos launch) this contract permissionlessly sets the max debt ceiling of the autoline to 40% of the DAI value of the Uniswap MKR/DAI LP position owned by the Pause Proxy.
 The Uniswap owned DAI calculation needs to be resistent to manipulation.
 For that we use the fair token prices, as in the [Uniswap V2 LP oracle](https://github.com/makerdao/univ2-lp-oracle/blob/874a59d74d847909cc4a31f0d38ee6b020f6525f/src/UNIV2LPOracle.sol#L22).